Photo book ‘Gelsenkirchen beyond football’

 If you are looking for dilapidated industrial ruins or illuminated industrial culture in this photo book, you won’t find it.
 Klingberg has deliberately refrained from depicting post-industrial Ruhr Valley romanticism in an elaborately processed digi-look.
 The visual language is simple.
 Little technology, much content.
 The photographer shows people harvesting potatoes, young people jumping off a bridge into the canal, neighbours, friends, drug addicts, drunkards, pictures of a special wedding, dementia patients, illegal sprayers, children in a youth home and a passport picture series that has a sad background.
 Moreover, this photo book clearly shows the diversity of the city that has grown over the decades.

-Order Gelsenkirchen away from football:
+Order Gelsenkirchen beyond football:

-Gelsenkirchen away from football
+Gelsenkirchen beyond football

 118 black and white photographs